robertc-pm/Duroair-New/src/content/about/how-we-work/index.md

     copy: Propose a tailored solution to improve your manufacturing compliance, efficiency, and productivity
   - icon: /img/icons/icon-basic_settings.svg
+    copy:
-    copy: Design, produce, and install your customized retractable enclosure and air handling unit
+      Design, produce, and install your customized retractable enclosure and air handling unit
   - icon: /img/icons/icon-basic_sheet_pen.svg
     copy: Follow up to ensure your solution is fully compliant and creating a cleaner, safer, more productive working environment
 title: How We Work
 nav_sort: 2000
-show_in_menu: "true"
+show_in_menu: 'true'
 description: >-
   <!--StartFragment-->